The Trucking Industry In May 2024: What You Should Know

 Although Memorial Day creates a long weekend and doesn’t disrupt the entire week (like a Wednesday holiday can), moving freight will be far more expensive over this period

-You see, asking a driver to pick up your load on Friday, May 26 and deliver following Memorial Day (when your consignee opens again), will cost more.
+Asking a driver to pick up your load on Friday, May 24 and deliver the following Memorial Day (when your consignee opens again), will cost more.
 Instead of allowing this driver to maximize their hours of service and delivery your shipment as soon as they arrive, three-day weekends do the opposite.

 In these situations, drivers (who only make money while under a shipment) will have to “sit” on your shipment — preventing them from hauling other loads or going home to their families.